Vahor/n8n-kit/packages/n8n-kit/README.md

 **Parameters:**
 - `name` - Name of the workflow
 - `active` - Whether the workflow is active or not
-- `description` - Description of the workflow.
-Can be a function that takes the workflow as parameter (required for `Group` nodes)
 - `tags` - Tags of the workflow
 - `settings` - Settings of the workflow
 - `inputSchema` - Input schema of the workflow.
 Only used for type validation when using `ExecuteWorkflow` and `ExecuteWorkflowTrigger`.
 - `outputSchema` - Output schema of the workflow.
 Only used for type validation when using `ExecuteWorkflow` and `ExecuteWorkflowTrigger`.
 - `definition` - Definition of the workflow.
+Can be a function that takes the workflow as parameter (required for `Group` nodes)

 For all type parameters, you'll have to use the `type` function from [`arktype`](https://arktype.io/docs/primitives) to define the schema.
 The `type` method is re-exported in `@vahor/n8n-kit`.